There are many stupid words in our lexicon, but let’s talk about just one today: Overachiever.

 Holy hell.
 What a concept, right?

-Anyhow, my point is this: Go do your shit and stop listening to morons.
-There is no such thing as “overachieving” — there’s only the reality of kicking ass and making awesome happen.
+There is no such thing as “overachieving” – there’s only the reality of kicking ass and making awesome happen.
 Let the bystanders figure it out and put names on everything.
 Hard workers are too busy getting shit done!
-Overachieve … my f***ing ass.
+Overachieve, my ass.